 You want to build muscle mass —and you want to build it fast!

 There are hundreds of different workouts for each muscle group you could spend your valuable time doing, but not all of these exercises are going to maximize your muscle growth.
 Focusing on effective and efficient strength training can lead to faster results.

-This handy-dandy list of compound exercises contains the 50 best muscle-building exercises to efficiently work each muscle group.
+This handy-dandy list of the best compound exercises contains 50 muscle-building exercises to efficiently work each muscle group.
 Rather than focus on isolated movements that take much more time to see results, compound exercises target multiple muscle groups and create more dynamic training.

 If you spend your time doing these workouts, you’ll see results much quicker than if you waste your time doing fad or isolation exercises.
 Of course, taking lactose-free, casein, or paleo protein powders will help.